 The music ATYAS crafts stays true to the band’s roots in folk music, but is constantly growing in exciting new ways, integrating Celtic, rock, Americana, West African rhythms, and instrumental improvisation “into something sweet and subtle” (Sacramento News Review).
+At an ATYAS performance, you can expect to hear everything from a song written by Cotter a week earlier to a set of jigs written several hundred years ago in the Scottish Highlands to a Bruce Springsteen classic to a set of Lewis’ intricate, driving fiddle tunes.
+It all blends seamlessly, making for an exhilarating, unique show you can’t get anywhere else.

 To put it lightly the boys tear it up.
 The fiddle is all over the place and sounds like a bird exploring the vast possibilities of flight.
 It unleashes a ball of energy but it wouldn’t be complete without the stellar piano work and drumming.
 Overall, the album [The Stillness Here] has very few flaws and showcases some exceptional musicians being mighty creative.” ~ The Equal Ground